Remo Williams: The Prophecy

 Remo Williams: The Prophecy is an American action-adventure television pilot from 1988.
-It is based on The Destroyer pulp paperback series by Warren Murphy and Richard Sapir, and is a spin-off of the 1985 movie Remo Williams: The Adventure Begins and incorporates footage from the movie in the opening credits.
+It is based on The Destroyer pulp paperback series by Warren Murphy and Richard Sapir, and is a spin-off of the 1985 movie Remo Williams: The Adventure Begins directed by Guy Hamilton.
+Footage from the movie is incorporated in its opening credits.

 It stars Jeffrey Meek as Remo Williams, and Roddy McDowall as Chiun.
 It is loosely based on the 1983 novella "The Day Remo Died".
 It was directed by Christian I. Nyby II and the teleplay written by Steven Hensley and J. Miyoko Hensley.

 Plot

 Set one year after the events of the feature film, Chiun feels that Remo is becoming complacent because of his abilities, so he hires a professional hit-man to teach Remo a lesson.
 What Chiun doesn't know is that the hit-man wants to replace Remo as Chiun's student and will stop at nothing to achieve his goal.